airpair/understanding-our-app-with-neo4j/post.md

 **All this can be done using simple Cypher queries!**

 ## Next steps
-I don't really see people logging their system and user events into graphs, but I think it is definitely worth doing further experiments in this field as it can result great patterns and frameworks.
+I think it is definitely worth doing further experiments with graph based tracking, logging as it can result great patterns and frameworks.

 **Thinking in aspects**